-

 What steps can an acquirer of a target company take to secure deal exclusivity?

-The letter of intent or memorandum of understanding (or other documents serving the same purpose) may incorporate a binding exclusivity clause and a breakup fee, if necessary.
-Another possible deterrent is to build in a liquidated damage clause for breach of exclusivity.
-Under Taiwan laws, liquidated damage clauses are enforceable although the court has the discretion to reduce the amount considering the degree of the breach and financial condition of the breaching party.
+The letter of intent or memorandum of understanding (or other documents serving the same purpose) may incorporate a binding exclusivity clause and a breakup fee.
+Another possible deterrent is to build in a liquidated damages clause for breach of exclusivity.
+Under Taiwan laws, a liquidated damages obligation is enforceable, though the court has the discretion to reduce the amount after considering the degree of the breach and the financial conditions of the breaching party.

 -